Burnsall To Appletreewick

 What’s cool for kids on this walk?

 💦 Places to splash or paddle!
 Burnsall Bridge is a very popular spot for paddling and splashing, as is the riverbank outside Masons Campsite but it can get busy in hot weather.
 Please be aware that the River Wharfe is renowned for being incredibly fast rising after rain, so if you choose to paddle there, then do so with care.
-Always check water depths and be aware that rivers can have strong currents, so stick to paddling.
-Always supervise children around water, even shallow water.
+Always check water depths and be aware that rivers can have strong currents.
+Always supervise children around water, even shallow water and check out our Wild Swimming with Kids blog for more information.

 👻 Burnsall bridge has a reputation for being home to a spectral walker, who crosses over the bridge, terrifying hikers by his appearance.
 The Red Lion in Burnsall is also home to a mischievous ghost who likes to turn off the beer too!
 (They’d better turn it back on again!)